How to Win the Lottery: 7 Tips that Really Work!

-While it's not possible to predict which numbers will be chosen in any given lottery drawing, picking certain numbers might have a slight advantage, not for your chances of winning, but for your payout.
+While it's impossible to predict which numbers will be chosen in any given lottery drawing, picking certain numbers might have a slight advantage, not for your chances of winning, but for your payout.

 If you win a lottery jackpot, there's a chance you might have to split the payout with other people who picked the same numbers.
 So all things being equal (in that all numbers are equally likely to be picked), you might as well try to select rarer numbers to improve your odds of keeping more of the pot for yourself.

 So how do you know which numbers are rare?
-Some people try to use statistics like those offered by Powerball to find out which numbers are chosen least often.
+Some people try to use statistics to find out which numbers are chosen least often.
 Others look at combinations that other people tend to avoid, like consecutive numbers.
 Using a lottery app might help you select and remember numbers to play.

-Sometimes, winning the lottery isn't as important as not losing it.
-Unfortunately, many scammers try to take advantage of people's dream of winning the lottery.
+Unfortunately, many scammers try to take advantage of people's dreams of winning the lottery.
 Here are a few tips to protect yourself and avoid lottery scams:

 - Only buy tickets from authorized lottery retailers.

 - It's not legal to sell lottery tickets across national borders.
-You can usually buy tickets if you are located in the country, but offers to sell international lottery tickets by mail or through the internet are usually illegal.
+You can usually buy tickets if you are located in the country, but offers to sell international lottery tickets by mail or online are usually illegal.

 - If you didn't buy a lottery ticket or participate in a second-chance lottery game, you didn't win.